minio/docs/source/reference/minio-server/minio-server.rst

       MinIO strongly recommends specifying a unique, long, and random :envvar:`MINIO_ROOT_PASSWORD` value for all environments.

+.. envvar:: MINIO_API_ROOT_ACCESS

+   .. include:: /includes/common-mc-admin-config.rst
+      :start-after: start-minio-root-api-access
+      :end-before: end-minio-root-api-access

+   This variable corresponds to the :mc-conf:`api root_access <api.root_access>` configuration setting.
+   You can use this variable to temporarily override the configuration setting and re-enable root access to the deployment.

 .. envvar:: MINIO_ACCESS_KEY

    .. deprecated:: RELEASE.2021-04-22T15-44-28Z